adiiflorinescu/Firefox-Search-QA-telemetry-management/readme.md

 1. Navigate to the `/auth/login` page.
 2. Enter valid administrator credentials (`username` and `password`).
 3. Upon success, be redirected to the "View Metrics" page.
-4. Successfully navigate between "Data Management", "View Metrics", "Metric Reports", "Coverage Planning", and "User Management" using the navigation links.
+4. Successfully navigate between "Data Management", "Activity Log", "View Metrics", "Metric Reports", "Coverage Planning", and "User Management" using the navigation links.
 5. Click "Logout" to be securely logged out and redirected to the login page.

 ### 2. Data Management: Adding & Importing